 Healthcare is a fundamental component of improving life for any of us.
-The Claretians’ commitment to healthcare is not as a provider or a hospital, but as resources to inform and guide people in our parishes to better healthcare for themselves and their families.
+Claretians have helped to start numerous medical clinics and arrange for medical services through their various ministries.
+Still, the Claretians’ commitment to healthcare is not as a provider, but as a conduit of resources to inform and guide people to better healthcare for themselves and their families.

-Claret Center for Spiritual and Psychological Counseling
+Spiritual and Psychological Counseling

 Caring for Senior Claretians